AADavin/RelativeDating/README.md

 If you want a more detailed description of the process you can read our paper on relative dating [here](https://www.nature.com/articles/s41559-018-0525-3)

 ## How do we know that a gene has been transferred in the past?

-There are several ways to infer LGT, but the most powerful one is called phylogenetic reconciliation.
-The (only) way to understand phylogenetic reconciliations is by having first a clear image of how cells evolve and genes evolve inside them
-It is good to begin by having a clear picture on how the process we are studying affect For instance, in the picture we have a gene evolving a species tree with 4 species.
+There are several ways to infer LGT, but the most powerful one is called **phylogenetic reconciliation**.
+The easiest way to understand reconciliations is picturing trees evolving inside trees.
+The outer tree represents the species tree, and the inner tree the gene tree.
+For instance, in the picture we have a gene evolving a species tree with 4 species.
 The species tree is represented by the wider tree (in black).
 The gene tree is inside the species tree. n1,n2,n3,n4 are the name of the leaves (i.e the extant species), and the inner nodes (Root, a, b) correspond to speciation events.
 In phylogenetics we refer to the different branches of the tree by the name of the final node, e.g n1 is both the extant organism and the branch leading to n1.
 It should be obvious by the context when I am referring to the speciation node or to the branch, but I will be as explicit as possible to avoid confusion.
 There is a transfer event (indicated by the horizontal line), going from the branch n1 to the ancestor lineage of n3 and n4.
 The ancestor of n3 and n4 has two homologous copies of the gene after the transfer event (the second copy is represented in blue).

 <p align="center">